Mental Health Help For Eating Disorders

 There are a few areas of discussion that may be best avoided if you’re trying to assist someone in recovering from an eating disorder.
 The first is making comments about their appearance or weight.
 Even something that’s intended as positive might prompt feelings of insecurity.

-Also, it may be best to avoid urging the person to eat unless it’s part of a treatment plan.
+Also, it may be best to avoid urging the person to eat unless it’s part of an eating disorder treatment plan.
 Placing too much pressure on them could cause them to withdraw and become further isolated.
-Also, making assumptions about their feelings or trying to analyze the underlying causes of their disorder might also be counterproductive.
+Also, making assumptions about their feelings or trying to analyze the underlying causes of their eating disorder might also be counterproductive.
 Instead, you may want to focus on listening and providing nonjudgmental support.

 Various nonprofits and professional associations also offer tools to help you find a therapist with eating disorder-specific expertise, including: